-SOC 357 Organization: Individual and Society

-Examination of the nature and types of formal organization, the relationships between them, the larger social context of which they are a part, and their internal structure.
-Prerequisite: SOC 100J or permission of instructor.
-Cr 3.
+SOC 357 Organization: Individual and Society Examination of the nature and types of formal organization, the relationships between them, the larger social context of which they are a part, and their internal structure.
+Prerequisite: one 200-level SOC course or permission of instructor.